Search waiting | Matsusada Precision

 Driving microscope lenses and stages

-The figure on the left is a simplified representation of using a piezo driver to focus and operate the lens of a microscope and to position the sample stage.
-A 3-channel output model allows positioning along the X, Y, and Z axes to be performed with a single unit.
+The figure illustrates a simplified setup using a piezo driver to focus a microscope lens and position a sample stage.
+A 3-channel model allows for simultaneous X, Y, and Z-axis positioning with a single unit.

 This image shows structures to drive a micro stage with a piezo element using a piezo driver.